cyberwahid01/2.6-2.7-DNS-and-RDP-Traffic/README.md

 </p>

 <h1>Microsoft Azure Compute and Networking 🪟 - Observe DNS (Domain Name System) and RDP (Remote Desktop Protocol) Traffic</h1>
-In this section I use the DNS and RDP Protocols to observe traffic using Wireshark <br />
+In this section I use the DNS and RDP Protocols to observe traffic using Wireshark <br /> (Link Back to Main Project Contents Page is at the Bottom of this Repo)

 <h2>Environments and Technologies Used</h2>